T-NOVA/NFS/README.md

 Note that these informations are not complete because the used library has some restrictions.

 ### Tests
-Tests are available in `functionalTest` directory of Git repository and can be run using robotframework tools loading directory `test.suite`.
+Tests are available in `functionalTest` directory of repository and can be run using robotframework tools loading directory `test.suite`.

 Robotframework and necessary libraries can be easy installed using `pip` on your system after python installation.

 ```sh
 $ pip install <object to install>
 ```
-Note that some libraries are local like Http requests library that is modified to support attachments on REST requests.
+Note that some libraries are local like Http requests library that is modified to support attachments on REST requests; local libraries that should be used are available into 'functionsTest/python.lib' directory.

 ### Tests configuration
 Is possible to change some configuration changing values available on ServerSetting.html file.